HariKarthikeyaManiShankarReddy/RECOMMENDATION-SYSTEM/README.md

 DESCRIPTION:

-A Recommendation System is a type of software that suggests items to users based on their preferences,behaviour and history.
-The main goal of the recommendation system is to help users to dicover items they like most.
+A Recommendation System is a specialized software application designed to suggest items to users based on their previous behaviors, preferences, and interactions.
+These systems aim to assist users in discovering

+relevant and interesting items they may not have found on their own.
+From online shopping to streaming platforms, recommendation systems are widely used today to enhance user satisfaction and drive business

+growth.

 There are three types of Recommendation system:
 1. Content Based filtering:

-   It recommends items similar to user which he liked in past based on some features like recentchase history,music genre etc..
+   This method recommends items similar to those a user has liked in the past.
+It works by analyzing the features of items such as genre, category, or keywords.
+For example, if a user enjoys action movies, the

+   system will recommend other action-packed films.

 2. Collaborative Filtering:

-   It recommends items based on the other similar users it does not need any type of features for recommending.\
+   This technique makes recommendations by identifying users with similar preferences and suggesting items they have liked.
+It does not rely on the content of the items but rather on user interaction data like

+   ratings.
+It can be either user-based or item-based.

 3. Hybrid Systems:

-   This systems combines both content-based and collaborative filtering.
-It is mostly used recommendation system mostly used in Netflix, Amazon for more accuracy.
+   These systems combine content-based and collaborative filtering methods to provide more accurate and reliable recommendations.
+This approach is commonly used in real-world applications like Netflix, Amazon,

+   and Spotify to enhance user personalization.

 Importance of Recommendation System: